 —Franklin Delano Roosevelt’s Presidential Inauguration, March 4, 1933

 Right now, our world is in the midst of a novel coronavirus (COVID-19) pandemic.
 To say how this has effected all human activities – work, civics, education, recreation – throughout the world is an understatement.
-So much so, Bay Area counties like Santa Clara County have issued a “shelter in place” order until April 7.
+So much so, Bay Area counties like Santa Clara County have issued a “shelter in place” order up to April 7.
 However, this has since been superseded by Governor Newsom’s California state-wide order to “shelter in place” indefinitely, until further notice.

 Read on for news on what’s going on transit-wise in Silicon Valley that’s been affected by COVID-19.
 Also included: more on YOU can do to stop the spread of COVID-19, and where to get help if you need it.
 Use this guide as a supplement on how COVID-19 has affected Santa Clara County so far.

 These transit agencies – and all others nationwide – have experienced severe ridership drops and deep losses in fare box revenue.
 More on what YOU can do to address that will be in a separate post.
-Transit service reductions due to “shelter in place” from COVID-19 will be noted for each listed agency.
+Transit service reductions due to “shelter in place” from COVID-19 will be noted for each listed agency, as circumstances warrant.

 If you’ve been exposed to COVID-19 or have COVID-19, STAY HOME.
 If you must travel, DO NOT RIDE PUBLIC TRANSPORTATION!
 Instead, take specialized medical transportation to and from the hospital or health clinic.
 This helps prevent you and others from spreading COVID-19.

 When riding the bus or train, make sure that you’re at least 6 feet (1.5 meters) away from other people when riding any bus or train, or at a bus stop, or any passenger rail platform.
 See our Transit Etiquette Guide for more details on how to behave toward others when riding public transit.